-- Tell your doctor if you have heart, kidney or liver problems. - Tell your doctor if you have diabetes, Parkinson's disease, have ever had a seizure, blood clot, stroke or 'ministroke', or if you have experienced strange movements with another medicine. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding. - Your doctor may do a heart test (ECG) before you start and while you are taking risperidone.
+- Tell your doctor if you have heart or liver problems. - Tell your doctor if you have diabetes, Parkinson's disease, have ever had a seizure, blood dot, stroke or 'ministroke', or if you have experienced strange body movements with another medicine. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding. - Your doctor may do a heart test (ECG) before you start and while you are taking ziprasidone.

-How is it given?
+How should you take it?